Functions

 round¶

-Rounds the input number to the specified precision.
+Rounds a number to the specified decimal precision.

 floor¶

-Rounds the given input down to the next integer.
+Rounds a number down to the next integer.

 ceil¶

-Rounds the given input up to the next integer.
+Rounds a number up to the next integer.

 min¶